Skip to content

 /opt/ppanel/

-├── gateway # Gateway binary
+├── gateway # Gateway executable

 └── etc/ # Configuration directory